ducmeit1/zmp3/README.md

 zmp3 is a CLI tool helps you download highest quality of music and video on https://mp3.zing.vn for free

+- Notice: Use can download binary file `zmp3` to use as a console application
 - Programing language: Go
 - Dependencies:
     - Cobra